-- 1. Develop an action plan to be reviewed with OTA faculty.
+- Develop an action plan with OTA faculty/advisor.
 The action plan must include a method for changing the outcome.
-The OTA faculty will review the plan.
-When approved this action plan will be signed by all parties.
-Students may request assistance from student services for support during this process but students are responsible for creating the plan. - 3.
-Students are strongly encouraged to work with first year students in OTS 101 lab and open lab and to find work/volunteer service in healthcare until the needed class begins semester.

-All immunizations, CPR and fingerprinting and background check information must be kept current while reintegration occurs.
-Some students will not have KVCC email available to them during these times.
+The OTA faculty and the student will create and review this plan together.
+When approved this action plan will be signed by all parties. - Audit a class in the semester coursework that precedes the class that they are to take/retake.
+For example, if OTS210 needs to be repeated, then OTS110 will be audited during the spring semester to assist with skill development to support their reentry into OTS210. - All immunizations, CPR and fingerprinting, and background check information must be kept current while re-integration occurs.
+Some students will not have KVCC email available to them during these times or access to Complio.
 All students must be prepared to share contact information to stay in communication with OTA faculty during these times.
 Initiation is the responsibility of the student.